garex/wp-testing/README.md

 To minimize author's time we have **Quick Fill** for questions and scores.
 You can **quick fill questions from text** and they will fill appropriate fields.
 Same way you can **Quick Fill Scores** in many questions some answer+scale combination.

 Respondent will get **results** on it's own individual passing page, which will allow share it. **Passings** are saved in DB with respondent's ip and device unique identifier.
-It will allow later to see if someone will have many passings from same computer/smartphone/another device.
+They are shown at "Respondents' results" table under "Tests" menu.
+It allow to see if someone will have many passings from same computer/smartphone/another device, which scales/results respondent have for concrete passing and ability to open it from there.

-**Test** page can be customized: reset answers on "Back" button and use your own caption for "Get Test Result" button.
+**Test** page can be customized: reset answers on "Back" button, use your own caption for "Get Test Result" button and show percentage of answered questions.
-**Results** page also can be customized: when you need to show/hide scales or test description on it.
+**Results** page also can be customized: when you need to show/hide scales or test description on it; when you want to show scales chart or sort scales by scores sum.

 Wp-testing localized into nine languages: English, Russian (native speaker), German, French, Dutch (native speaker), Swedish, Bulgarian (native speaker), Italian (native speaker) and Turkish (native speaker).
 English, Russian, Bulgarian, Italian, Turkish and Dutch have good quality — others need review.
 You can easily add your language through excellent [Transifiex](https://www.transifex.com/projects/p/wp-testing/) service. **Translators** and *reviewers* are kindly welcome!
 See http://wp-translations.org/join/ for instructions.